 - Setting up a Forum

 - Adding Discussions to your Learning Space Area

 1. Click the Communication tab, then select Discussions.

-Tip: Setting up a Forum and Topic: forums are used to organise your discussion topics into categories.
+Forums are used to organise your discussion topics into categories.
 You must create a forum before you can create a topic as all topics belong to forums.
-For example, week one would be a forum and within the week one forum, there are discussion topics relevant to that week.
+The topics are where posting and replying occurs.

 1. Click New, then New Forum.